 Undergraduate Research Fellowships scheme - who also

 came back for her final year project 2017.
-Laura is starting
+Laura went on to

 student supported by King's

 Undergraduate Research Fellowships scheme.